cado-security/product-help/docs/cado-response/deploy/aws/networking/internet-routable-addresses.md

 Public IPv4 addresses are assigned to the main Cado platform to enable a user to connect with their web browser, and are also assigned to workers to allow them to connect to required AWS services e.g. s3.amazonaws.com.

-We highly reccomend using our default CloudFormation template without changes: DeployCloudFormationPrivate.yaml which creates a VPC with the required access.
+We highly recommend using our default CloudFormation template without changes: DeployCloudFormationPrivate.yaml which creates a VPC with the required access.

 You can remove the Public IP addresses associated with Workers under Settings > Advanced.